aureooms-competition/ghc-2015-qualification/README.md

 # test it

-no output if no error
+The "no output if no error" version.

 	make test

-or verbose
+The "verbose" version.

 	make testv